-3.9.9 Other occupations (optional for CVE; not required for IVE)
+3.9.14 Other occupations

-As some occupations predispose individuals to greater exposure, and may be a proxy for attitudes towards vaccination, where possible countries may collect additional information on occupation for stratification in analysis by type of occupation (optional).
+As some occupations predispose individuals to greater exposure, and may be a proxy for attitudes towards vaccination, where possible, countries may collect additional information on occupation for stratification in analysis by type of occupation.
+Documentation of this variable remains optional.